 Setting up the NuGet Development Environment

-Get and Build the code
+Get and Build the code on Windows

 - Uninstall the existing NuGet Extension from Visual Studio.